 Earth Day was Wednesday, April 22.
 So it was only fitting that the Supreme Court decided its first environmental law cases of the term—two of them, in fact.
 One dealt with the process for cleaning up “Superfund” sites, and the other with point source pollution permits under the Clean Water Act.
 But the Court didn’t stop there; four more decisions were handed down: a landmark Sixth Amendment case, for which I wrote an in-depth analysis here; a complex immigration law case, for which you might need multiple cups of coffee and an abacus; and two intellectual property law cases, which, with all due respect, might be best read if you’re trying to fall asleep.
 Here’s your recap for the week of April 20.

-Editor’s Note: In light of the novel coronavirus pandemic, the Supreme Court remains closed to the public.
+Editor’s Note: In light of the COVID-19 pandemic, the Supreme Court remains closed to the public.
 The building is open for official business only.
-March oral arguments have been postponed indefinitely, and filing deadlines for petitions have been extended.
+Some March and April oral arguments have been rescheduled for teleconference in May, and filing deadlines for petitions have been extended.
 The Justices are conducting their private conferences remotely.
-Orders and Opinions are still being issued as scheduled, but the Justices will not take the bench.
+Orders and opinions continue to be issued as scheduled, but the Justices will not take the bench.